arniekish/Vault/README.md

+#Using this a Repo to host files for training

+See below to create password hash folders.

 # Password protection for static pages

 This simple HTML document helps you protecting static pages or whole websites with no server configuration required: you can now use Dropbox, Amazon S3 or any generic hosting service to host a private, password protected site.